 Beads for Water

-Just One Africa has created a unique opportunity to empower women, by partnering with amazing Masai mamas to provide sustainable income AND a whole lot of clean water for Kenyan communities.
-We purchase recycled paper bead necklaces upfront from these women and then partner with US based students and volunteers to string them into bracelets.
+Just One Africa has created a unique opportunity to empower women, by partnering with amazing Maasai mamas to provide sustainable income AND a whole lot of clean water for Kenyan communities.
+We purchase recycled paper bead necklaces upfront from these women at fair trade prices and then partner with US-based students and volunteers to string them into bracelets.
 All of the profit from the purchase of these beautiful bracelets are used to fund our Clean Water Program.
 Pretty simple, don’t you think?
 It is world changing also, to the tune of 200,000 gallons of clean water per bracelet!
 With the purchase of one of our recycled paper bracelets, you literally can change the world for someone – it really is that easy!
 Check them out!

 US based students and volunteers help make bracelets